HomeGymAdvice.comUpdated April 2026

 Anchor them in a closed door for lat pulldowns, rows, chest flies.
 Use them for assistance on pull-ups.
 Add resistance to squats and lunges.

 Genuinely useful, not just beginner gear.
-I still use bands in my garage gym.
+We still use bands in my garage gym.

 ## Cardio for Small Spaces